stern9/tennis-reservation/README.md

 ## 🎯 What It Does

 **Automatically reserves:**
-- **Court 1** on Tuesdays & Fridays at 6:00 AM, Saturdays at 9:00 AM
+- **Court 1** on Tuesdays & Fridays at 6:00 AM, Saturdays at 9:00 AM, Sundays at 9:00 AM
 - **Court 2** on Tuesdays & Fridays at 7:00 AM

 **How it works:**